Best LED Lights (with PAR) for Planted Aquariums – From Small to Large

 Chihiros Vivid II RGB specifications #ad

-What Is the Best Lighting Schedule for Planted Tanks?
+What is the Best Lighting Schedule for Planted Tanks?

 Nicrew 24/7 lighting schedule #ad